hsihohuang/kiddochan/README.md

   siteid:    ## e.g. 1255875723 your cnzz tongji site id

 #### Miscellaneous
-ShowCustomFont: true
-## you can add custom font files in `kiddochan/source/font`(.ttf, .woff, .svg, .eot)
-## and then change font-custom-family & font-custom-filename in `variable.styl` which in the theme folder `/kiddochan/source/css/_base`.
 fancybox: true        ## if you use gallery post or want use fancybox please set the value to true.
 totop: true           ## if you want to scroll to top in every post set the value to true